FAQ

 Is my data uploaded to a server?

 No. The entire program runs on your browser.
-An downloadable/offline version could be offered in the future.
+A downloadable/offline version could be offered in the future.